Learn more about arm lift surgery offered by the experienced surgeons with The Plastic Surgery Group.

 The scars from an arm lift are permanent and may be visible in any position other than when the arms are hanging at the sides.
 Women who have had a mastectomy are advised not to have an arm lift, since the surgery interrupts some of the lymphatic drainage and the combined procedures may cause the arm to swell permanently (lymphedema).
 People with a history of phlebitis or inflamed blood vessels in either arm should not undergo brachioplasty.

-Learn more about arm lift surgery offered by the experienced New York City plastic surgeons with The Plastic Surgery Group.
+Learn more about arm lift surgery offered by our experienced board certified plastic surgeons with The Plastic Surgery Group, New Jersey.

-Contact The Plastic Surgery Group (offices Montclair, Livingston & Manhattan) for more information on arm lift procedures.
+Contact The Plastic Surgery Group (offices Montclair & Manhattan) for more information on arm lift procedures.